maelyg/ONTViSc-hands-on-training/README.md

 <p align="left"><img src="images/blast_results.png" width="750"></p>

-You can also test teh assembler Flye.
+You can also test the Flye assembler.
 You will want to specify the paramater --meta as this sample contains both host and viral sequences which are present at different concentrations.
 ```
  #!/bin/bash -l
 #PBS -N ontvisc